Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Naturepedic EOS Classic Truly adjustable comfort, excellent materials Setup is more involved Couples with different needs 4.5

-Saatva Zenhaven Two firmness sides, durable latex feel Heavy to flip Preferences that change over time 4.4
+Saatva Zenhaven Two firmness sides, durable latex feel Heavy to flip Sleepers who want two firmness options 4.4

-Avocado Green Mattress Rock-solid support, great edge Can feel firm to lighter side sleepers Back/stomach, heavier bodies 4.4
+Avocado Green Mattress Strong support and edge stability Can feel firm to lighter side sleepers Back/stomach, heavier bodies 4.4

 Birch Natural Mattress Cool and responsive, good all-rounder Less plush than pillow-tops Hot sleepers who like bounce 4.4

-PlushBeds Botanical Bliss All-latex durability, very cool More motion transfer than foam Latex fans, easy movers 4.4
+PlushBeds Botanical Bliss All-latex durability, very cool More motion transfer than foam Latex fans and frequent position changers 4.4

 My Green Mattress Natural Escape Zoned support, composed feel Buoyant, not “pillowy” Back sleepers wanting lift 4.4

-Awara Premier Luxury Hybrid Strong value for organic-latex hybrid Average motion control Budget-minded natural shoppers 4.3
+Awara Premier Hybrid Strong value for organic-latex hybrid Average motion control Value-focused natural-mattress shoppers 4.3

-Happsy Organic Mattress Clean build, quick response Lighter motion isolation Guest room, entry organic 4.2
+Happsy Organic Mattress Clean build, quick response Lighter motion isolation Guest rooms and first-time organic shoppers 4.2

 Natural Mattress Comparison Chart